 Detox starts with withdrawal, lasting anywhere from a few hours to a couple of days.
 The benefit of heroin detox is that it takes place in a secure, medically monitored environment.
 Some withdrawal symptoms, like seizures or delirium tremens (for alcoholics), can be fatal if left untreated.
 Medical professionals monitor detox patients 24/7 to keep them comfortable and safe as their body purges the heroin.

 If you or a loved one is exhibiting heroin side effects, San Antonio Recovery Center leads you down the right path.
 We offer several opiate addiction rehab programs, including:

 Don’t let heroin drag your life down.
 Get clean, and learn how to stay sober with our help.
-Reach out to us for more information at 866-957-7885.
+Contact San Antonio Recovery Center online or call 866.957.7885 today.